boylett/Coupilia/README.md

 ##Available Options

 ###`filter`
-Currently only accepts a timestamp (integer).
-Filters out coupons whose end date have surpassed the timestamp provided.
+Currently accepts a timestamp (integer) or boolean.
+Filters out coupons whose end date have surpassed the timestamp provided (or the current date if a boolean was given).

 ##Available Methods